cdktf/cdktf-provider-googlebeta/docs/googleSccMuteConfig.java.md

 A description of the mute config.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.20.0/docs/resources/google_scc_mute_config#description GoogleSccMuteConfig#description}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.21.0/docs/resources/google_scc_mute_config#description GoogleSccMuteConfig#description}

+---

+##### `expiryTime`<sup>Optional</sup> <a name="expiryTime" id="@cdktf/provider-google-beta.googleSccMuteConfig.GoogleSccMuteConfig.Initializer.parameter.expiryTime"></a>

+- *Type:* java.lang.String

+Optional.

+The expiry of the mute config.
+Only applicable for dynamic configs.
+If the expiry is set, when the config expires, it is removed from all findings.

+A timestamp in RFC3339 UTC "Zulu" format, with nanosecond resolution and up to nine fractional digits.
+Examples: "2014-10-02T15:01:23Z" and "2014-10-02T15:01:23.045123456Z".

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.21.0/docs/resources/google_scc_mute_config#expiry_time GoogleSccMuteConfig#expiry_time}

 ---